ssorallen/turbo-react/README.md

-# turbo-react
+# TurboReact

-turbo-react applies only the differences between two HTML pages when navigating with links rather than create a new document, which enables CSS transitions between pages without needing a server.
+TurboReact applies only the differences between two HTML pages when navigating with links rather than create a new document, which enables CSS transitions between pages without needing a server.

 ## Installation & Usage

-Include TurboReact in the `<head>` of every document on your site.
+TurboReact is a plugin for [Turbolinks](https://github.com/rails/turbolinks), which means Turbolinks is required.
+Include both Turbolinks and TurboReact in the `<head>` of every document on your site.
 If you're using Jekyll (GitHub Pages), use a layout in the `_layouts` directory to write the script tag only once.

 1. Get turbo-react via NPM or download the latest release from GitHub: